NYC To Require Proof Of Vaccination For Indoor Dining, Fitness And Entertainment

 He said he already had COVID earlier in the year.

 New Yorkers can still dine outdoors without proof of vaccination.
-To entire, you must show your paper card or a vaccine app.
+To enter, you must show your paper card or a vaccine app, but New York State Restaurant Association President and CEO Melissa Fleischut said some members are worried.

+“This adds another barrier to employment and there’s a lot of concern as to how is this going to play out.
+If they get tested is that going to be acceptable?
+Is there no testing option for this or is it vaccine only?”
+Fleischut said.

+Rozner did ask the Department of Health what the plan means for those who cannot get vaccinated due medical reasons.
+A spokesperson said the city would have more to say soon.